gchiesa/s3vaultlib/README.rst

 Example scenarios
 ~~~~~~~~~~~~~~~~~

--  :ref:`Provisioning a vault <howto_provisioning_vault>` A
-   simple example to see how to provision a vault via the command line
+-  Provisioning a vault: A simple example to see how to provision a vault via the command line
    interface
--  :ref:`Configure NGINX with S3Vaultlib <howto_nginx>` A simple
+-  Configure NGINX with S3Vaultlib: A simple
    example where we deploy an environment unaware NGINX instance and
    it’s configured via S3Vaultlib ansible plugin